'The Matrix Resurrections': Prescription Blue Pills? - and 6 More Questions We Have After First Trailer

 5) Is the War Between Humanity and the Machines Back On?

 In “The Matrix Revolutions,” humanity and the machines made peace with an agreement that the real world humans would stop trying to destroy the Matrix and the Machines would allow anyone who wanted to leave the Matrix.
-18 years later, the machines are keeping him and Trinity, who we thought gave their lives to secure that peace, sedated for… some reason.
-Later, during some pretty riveting actions scenes reminiscent of the first “Matrix” we see what looks like an Agent holding Neo at gunpoint, plus a normal human cop being overridden by an agent.
+Eighteen years later, the machines are keeping Neo and Trinity, who we thought gave their lives to secure that peace, sedated for… some reason.
+Later, during some pretty riveting action scenes reminiscent of the first “Matrix,” we see what looks like an Agent holding Neo at gunpoint, plus a normal human cop being overridden by an agent.
 Not to mention explosions and fighting and so on.

 6) Why Is Morpheus so much younger?

-You weren’t sleeping under a rock, so by now you know that after the “Resurrections” trailer premiered, Yahya Abdul-Mateen II said that he is playing Morpheus — and like, the real Morpheus, originally played by Laurence Fishburne, not his son or some random assuming that handle.
-So uh, why is Morpheus suddenly so much younger than he used to be, even though it’s been 18 years since we last saw him?
+You weren’t sleeping under a rock, so by now you know that after the “Resurrections” trailer premiered, Yahya Abdul-Mateen II said he is playing Morpheus — like, the real Morpheus, originally played by Laurence Fishburne, and not his son or some random assuming that handle.
+So, uh, why is Morpheus suddenly so much younger than he used to be, even though it’s been 18 years since we last saw him?

-We still don’t know how Jonathan Groff, Jessica Henwick and Priyanka Chopra are playing, but based on the trailer they appear to have pretty prominent roles.
+We still don’t know who Jonathan Groff, Jessica Henwick and Priyanka Chopra Jonas are playing, but based on the trailer, they appear to have pretty prominent roles.
 And since Yahya Abdul-Mateen II is explicitly playing Morpheus, I’m guessing they also might have ties to characters we first saw in the original trilogy.

-Is Chopra playing the newest version of the Oracl?
-Sure, that’s canon now even if it’s wrong, though some fans think she’s a grown up version of the little girl program Sati, seen in “Revolutions.”
-Meanwhile, we don’t see Groff anywhere but that office, unless he’s the blurred out agent holding a gun on Neo.
+Is Chopra Jonas playing the newest version of the Oracl?
+Sure, that’s canon now even if it’s wrong, though some fans think she’s a grown-up version of the little girl program Sati, seen in “Revolutions.”
+Meanwhile, we don’t see Groff anywhere but that office, unless he’s the blurred-out agent holding a gun on Neo.
 Something tells me he’s more than just dumb muscle.
 Maybe he’s the Architect.

 Henwick obviously isn’t Trinity, but she’s playing a role similar to Trinity’s in the original.
-Given how sci-fi tends to love these kinds of connections I wouldn’t be shocked if she’s somehow related to Neo and Trinity.
-I hope not though.
-One thing for sure though, she’s definitely the stand out among the new people.
+Given how sci-fi tends to love these kinds of connections, I wouldn’t be shocked if she’s somehow related to Neo and Trinity.
+One thing is for sure, though — she’s definitely the standout among the new people.